NR-NJN/Cyber-Docs/SQL-Injection/multiple-vals-single-column.md

 ---

 ### Objective
-The goal of this lab is to retrieve all the usernames and passwords into a single column and then login as the admin
+The goal of this lab is to make use of the SQL injection vulnerability present in the Produt Category filter of the website, and use this to inject a query to retrieve all the usernames and passwords into a single column and then login as the admin.

 ---